njustesen/botbowl/README.md

-# ffai
+# FFAI: Fantasy Football AI
-The Fantasy Football AI framework
+## A multi-purpose framework for AI research for digital fantasy football board-games.